Juniper-SE/Apstra_IBA_Probes/Ping_Mesh/release_4.2.1/README.md

 ├── configlets
     └── rpm-ping.json
 ```
-- Definition of a configlet with three seperate sections, each section defining a seperate RPM probe, in order to facilitate their maintainbility: `Underlay_Reachbility`, `Overlay_Reachability` and `External_Reachability`.
+Definition of a configlet with three seperate sections, each section defining a seperate RPM probe, in order to facilitate their maintainbility:
+- `Underlay_Reachbility`,
+- `Overlay_Reachability`
+- `External_Reachability`.

 <br>

 > [!IMPORTANT]
 > This configilet is provided only as an example.
 Customise to your own environement and always run Commit-Check from the Uncommitted tab prior to a blueprint commit.
+>
+> The configlet must be successfully imported to the bluprint and committed before proceeding with the following steps.

 <br>

-- Configlet section for `Underlay Reachability` RPM probe:
+Configlet section for `Underlay Reachability` RPM probe:

 ![Ping-Mesh_Configlet_Underlay-Reachability](Images/Ping-Mesh_Configlet_Underlay-Reachability.png)

 <br>

-- Configlet section for `Overlay Reachability` RPM probe:
+Configlet section for `Overlay Reachability` RPM probe:

 ![Ping-Mesh_Configlet_Overlay-Reachability](Images/Ping-Mesh_Configlet_Overlay-Reachability.png)

 <br>

-- Configlet section for `External Reachability` RPM probe:
+Configlet section for `External Reachability` RPM probe:

 ![Ping-Mesh_Configlet_External-Reachability](Images/Ping-Mesh_Configlet_External-Reachability.png)